 As a field rep, you know the product extremely well.
 That makes you a valuable asset for the nurturing and distribution of leads.
 In the example of a car salesperson, maybe instead of meeting with customers, you can manage the phones at the call center or respond to incoming email leads.
 Or maybe you can reach out to your previous customers to learn about opportunities that might be available once your business gets back to normal.
 Checking in on a past sale might lead you to your next.

 And if you’re a sales leader, don’t forget to distribute knowledge among inside sellers and field sellers.
 One of our manufacturing customers is having their inside sales team train their field reps.
-When knowledge flows freely in your organisation, everyone wins.
+When knowledge flows freely in your organization, everyone wins.
 Watch our webinar to learn about how 3M retrained their sales team from home.

 As your field reps now have to work from home as well, and basically become inside sellers, give them what they need.
 Do they lack video conferencing tools?
 Do they need different kinds of emails and door openers?
 Other kinds of content?
 Ask your sellers what would set them up for success during this time, and go forth.